-Level 2 I Pitch Bend Down Applying pressure to thumb-X-press results in pitch bend down.
+Level 2 / Pitch Bend Up Applying pressure to thumb-X-press results in pitch bending up.
 It can be used simultaneously with lip pressure, doing a pitch vibrato.
 The two pitch bending informations are internally combined.

-Level 3 / Pitch Bend Up Applying pressure to thumb-X-press results in pitch bend up.
+Level 3 / Pitch Bend Down Applying pressure to thumb-X-press results in pitch bending down.
 It can be used simultaneously with lip pressure, doing a pitch vibrato.
 The two pitch bending informations are internally combined